-All financial instruments are required to be measured at fair value on initial recognition, plus, in the case of a financial asset or financial FVTPL, costs attributable liability at transaction that directly the are or issuance of the financial asset or financial liability.
-Transaction costs of financial assets acquisition financial liabilities carried at FVTPL are expensed in profit or loss.
+Financial instruments are required to be measured at fair value on initial recognition, plus, in the case of a financial asset or financial liability not at FVTPL, transaction costs that are directly attributable to the acquisition or issuance of the financial asset or financial liability.

+Transaction costs of financial assets and financial liabilities measured at FVTPL are expensed in profit or loss.
 Financial assets and financial liabilities with embedded derivatives are considered in their entirety when determining whether their cash flows are solely payment of principal and interest.
 Financial assets that are held within a business model whose objective is to collect the contractual cash flows, and that have contractual cash flows that are solely payments of principal and interest on the principal outstanding are generally measured at amortized cost at the end of the subsequent accounting periods.
 All other financial assets including equity investments are measured at their fair values at the end of subsequent accounting periods, with any changes taken through profit and loss or other comprehensive income (irrevocable election at the time of recognition).
 For financial liabilities measured subsequently at FVTPL, changes in fair value due to the Company's own credit risk are recorded in other comprehensive income.